Registering as a dual trade marks and patent attorney lets you enter a profession of trusted IP experts with high ethical standards.

 Dual registration allows you to advertise yourself to the public, clients and potential clients as an expert in both trade marks and patents.

 Many of the registration requirements for trade marks and patent attorneys are similar.
-If you are already registered as a patent attorney, qualifying to register as a trade marks attorney is easy.

 Am I eligible for dual registration?